Viral email marketing campaigns… what do we mean when we talk about email being “viral”?

 Studies have shown that the top 1% of shared emails were thirteen times more likely to include a CTA urging people to share content with their network than the average.

 Plus, make it easy to share: that’s what all those social buttons in the bottom right are for.

 A message that starts as an email can go viral on social just as easily as it can via email.

 And that brings us to Berger’s final principle – the principle of PUBLIC, which is really another name for social proof.

 If your email says how many people have downloaded your app, how much money they’ve saved, how many times your video has been shared etc you are playing on a psychological factor that makes it easier for us to do what we’ve seen other people are doing.

 So, to conclude here are our final top five tips for viral email marketing! 😎

-- Offer an incentive that’s too good to keep to yourself – it can be a discount, a voucher, a competition, a free trial.
-But it has to be “out of the ordinary” to stop people just keeping it to themselves.
+- Offer an incentive that’s too good to keep to yourself – it can be a discount, a voucher, a competition, or a free trial.
+But it has to be “out of the ordinary” to stop people from just keeping it to themselves.

 - Say something that evokes an emotional reaction.
 Jumping on current events or “newsjacking” is a great source for this.